-Daath corresponds to the Throat Chakra and has to do with the expression of Spiritual Knowledge.
+Daath corresponds to the Higher Heart and the Throat Chakra.
+It has to do with the expression of Spiritual Knowledge of the Christ and the Holy Spirit.
 Daath is known as The Invisible Sephira, the Sphere without a number on the Tree of Life.
 Some Qabalists say Daath is not one of the Ten Holy Emanations as the other Sephira are called, but a passageway, a gateway if you will.
 Others regard it as the 11th Sephira but in a special way - the Invisible Sephira.
 Crowley said that Daath was of a different dimension than the rest of the Spheres.

 Daath is regarded as Malkuth (Earth) before its full manifestation in physicality...
 Knowledge from the Garden of Eden.
 Sirius is the planet/star associated with Daath and asociated with the Egyptians, Dahomeys and Apaches as a place where ultimate Wisdom resides.
 Daath is the energy required in spiritual self-assessment as we seek to unify our lower selves with our magickal or spiritual selves.
 Doubt as the vice of Daath shows how we subvert the process - by doubting the absolute divinity within us and the reality of Divinity itself.

 The Daath energy shows us the spark of individual divinity which seeks to become One again with the whole.
 Daath is also seen as the Birth Canal of Spirit, symbolized by the Star.
 Daath could be called the Highest Point of Awareness for the Human soul as a Soul of itself... the sphere of Realization and Illumination.